Is Pre-training Truly Better Than Meta-Learning?: Related Work

 \section{Related Work}

-We suggest a data centric-oriented framework for examining meta-learning algorithms in response to the call to re-think meta-learning -- especially in the context of few-shot learning \citep{rfs}.
-Also, the main distinction between our work and theirs \citep{rfs} lies in: that we bring clarity and nuance to their surprising results by using more rigorous statistical analysis (through the effect size \citep{pvalue}), that we contextualize our finding by computing explicit data quality properties -- like the formal diversity of a dataset, and that we use a much wider set of diverse datasets.
+Our approach aims to develop a data centric-oriented framework for examining meta-learning algorithms in response to the call to re-think meta-learning -- especially in the context of few-shot learning \citep{rfs}.
+Also, the main distinction between our work and theirs \citep{rfs} lies in: that we bring clarity and nuance to their surprising results using our focus on the diversity of datasets, and that we use a much wider set of diverse datasets.
 In addition, unlike their work, ours focuses in ensuring a fair comparison by using a consistent neural network architecture, optimizer, and all models trained to convergence.
 Another point of difference is their attainment of further accuracy gains through distillation, a method we have not analyzed but will consider for future work.

-Some earlier work demonstrated that MAML operates chiefly through feature reuse rather than rapid learning, signifying that a model trained with MAML undergoes minimal alteration after the MAML adaptation.
-Our work diverges from theirs primarily in two ways: 1) we contrast MAML meta-trained models against models that are pre-trained with a union of all the data rather than solely comparing varying types of MAML models, and 2) we contextualize our analysis by explicitly analyzing properties of datasets, like formal diversity.
+Some earlier work demonstrated that MAML operates chiefly through feature reuse \citep{Raghu2020} rather than rapid learning, signifying that a model trained with MAML undergoes minimal alteration after the MAML adaptation.
+Our work diverges from theirs primarily in two ways: 1) we contrast MAML meta-trained models against models that are pre-trained with a union of all the data rather than solely comparing varying types of MAML models, and 2) we contextualize our analysis by explicitly analyzing properties of datasets like diversity.

-Related work also includes the predictability of adversarial transferability and transfer learning through extensive experimentation and a theoretical analysis \citep{Liang2021}.
-The primary difference between their work and ours is their primary focus on transfer learning, while we concentrate on meta-learning for few-shot learning.
+Related work also includes the predictability of adversarial transferability and pre-training through extensive experimentation and a theoretical analysis \citep{Liang2021}.
+The primary difference between their work and ours is their primary focus on pre-training, while we concentrate on meta-learning for few-shot learning.
 Additionally, we did not consider adversarial transferability, which forms a central part of their analysis.